 Configure when and how often your tests run automatically.
 Choose from multiple frequency options, set specific times and timezones, and customize scheduling patterns to match your monitoring needs.Frequency Options

 Select how frequently your tests execute.
-Available options include daily runs, weekly schedules on specific days, monthly executions on set dates, and custom patterns for advanced scheduling needs.
+Available options include hourly intervals, daily runs, weekly schedules on specific days, and monthly executions on set dates.

 - Frequency Options